asifur12/Predicting_Housing_Price_In_Ames/README.md

 - Compare different modeling approaches and determine the best predictive model.
 - Interpret and present findings in a meaningful way.

-This document forms the first part of the research project due on **February 22, 2025**.